 In B2B it's not enough just to fill out forms for the customer's order, that's what a website does.
 It's more important for salespeople to be trained in how their customers' businesses work, their needs, and how the company's products or services can improve business for their customers.

-- Other keys to preparing your B2B ecommerce platform: Get Buy-in From the C-Suite on Down—To make an ecommerce platform successful means everyone is on board, knowing what the goals are and what needs to be done to make it all work.
+- Support of the C-Level management: To make an e-commerce platform successful means everyone is on board, knowing what the goals are and what needs to be done to make it all work.
 If the company's executives are sold on the plan, that makes it easier for everyone else.

 - Develop Peer Support: How well do your salespeople understand the platform and the best ways customers can use it?
 Are they well versed in short-term KPIs and long-term strategy so they can use the platform as their own tool?

 - Create Business Alignment: Shift from being a company with an e-commerce platform to making the platform the front door and entrance point for all of the company's products and services.

 The goal of seamless customer engagement crosses many boundaries, allowing buyers to choose how they want to manage their purchases.
 No matter online or offline, customers should receive the same high-quality brand experience.

 The time is now for B2B e-commerce to provide richer purchase journeys that deliver positive experiences for customers and higher sales for companies.

 For more about ensuring the success of both on- and offline sales, read Committing to Digital Transformation, 5 Critical Steps.